ibm-cloud-docs/Cloudant/ha-dr/ha-dr.md

 Although data is stored redundantly within an {{site.data.keyword.cloudant_short_notm}} cluster, it's important to consider extra backup measures. {{site.data.keyword.cloudant_short_notm}} provides a supported tool for snapshot backup and restore.
 The tool is called *CouchBackup*, and is open source.
 For more information, see [Introducing CouchBackup](/docs/Cloudant?topic=Cloudant-ibm-cloudant-backup-and-recovery#introducing-couchbackup).

-You can also create replication to another {{site.data.keyword.cloudant_short_notm}} instance with bidirectional continuous replication, either active-passive or active-active configuration.
-For more information, see [replication setup](/docs/Cloudant?topic=Cloudant-configuring-ibm-cloudant-for-cross-region-disaster-recovery).
+To implement resilience to full region outages, you can create replication to another {{site.data.keyword.cloudant_short_notm}} instance in a different region with bidirectional continuous replication.
+This supports either active-passive or active-active configuration.
+For more information, see [replication setup for cross-region disaster recovery](/docs/Cloudant?topic=Cloudant-configuring-ibm-cloudant-for-cross-region-disaster-recovery).

 ### Disaster recovery features
 {: #dr-features}